Pequea Valley School District: Paradise Elementary School

 Paradise Elementary School in Paradise, Pennsylvania is a K-6 facility in the Pequea Valley School District.
 In 2009, a new building was constructed adjacent to the old building.
 This new facility has features specifically added to try to limit resource consumption, such as auto-dimming lights and water fountains that use collected rainwater.
-Recently however, there have been talks of a new building project that would increase the number of classrooms to accommodate the many new students in the area.
+There have been talks of a new building project that would increase the number of classrooms to accommodate the many new students in the area.

 Salisbury Elementary School

 Salisbury Elementary School is a K-6 facility in the Pequea Valley School District.
 It houses around 360 students.
 Attendance at Salisbury Elementary School in Gap, Pennsylvania during the 2005–2006 school year was 96.11%, essentially the same as the 96.04% scored in the prior year.
-Students were 81.8% proficient in math, 72.9% proficient in reading.
+Students were 81.8% proficient in math, and 72.9% proficient in reading.

 Pequea Valley Intermediate School

 The PV Intermediate school is a facility for 7-8 grade students.
-There is approximately 255 attending.
+There are approximately 255 attending.
 Attendance at Pequea Valley Intermediate School in Kinzers, Pennsylvania during the 2005–2006 school year was 96.10%, essentially the same as the 95.54% scored in the prior year.
-Students were 71.1% proficient in math, 69.5% proficient in reading.
+Students were 71.1% proficient in math, and 69.5% proficient in reading.

 Pequea Valley High School

-Attendance at Pequea Valley High School in Kinzers, Pennsylvania during the 2005–2006 school year was 92.91%, somewhat higher than the 87.97% scored in the prior year.
-Students were 57.1% proficient in math, 73.4% proficient in reading.
+Attendance at Pequea Valley High School in Kinzers, Pennsylvania during the 2005–2006 school year was 92.91%, higher than the 87.97% scored in the prior year.
+Students were 57.1% proficient in math, and 73.4% proficient in reading.

-There are plans to retire both the intermediate school building and senior high school building for a new school building in their place, housing grades 7–12.
-The building is expected to be finished by 2025.
+There were plans to retire both the intermediate school building and senior high school building for a new school building in their place, housing grades 7–12.
+The building was expected to be finished by 2025.

 Sports

-Pequea Valley High School's Varsity soccer team holds the 2012 State Championship title.
+Pequea Valley High School's varsity soccer team won the 2012 State Championship title.